trimstray/nginx-admins-handbook/README.md

 ###### Rationale

   > NGINX should prevent processing requests with undefined server names (also on IP address).
 It protects against configuration errors, e.g. traffic forwarding to incorrect backends.
-The problem is easily solved by creating a default catch all server config.
+The problem is easily solved by creating a default dummy vhost that catches all requests with unrecognized Host headers.

   > If none of the listen directives have the `default_server` parameter then the first server with the `address:port` pair will be the default server for this pair (it means that the NGINX always has a default server).